yubik-studio/yubik-studio.github.io/README.md

   - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (20+ patents and publications, 400+ citations).  **Read my original work** in algorithmic and software engineering.
 We can build on these ideas.
   - **[Andrew Milne on LinkedIn](https://www.linkedin.com/in/yubik/)** (practical accomplishments at 1QBit, CME Group, Sony, CBC and other great places).  **Take advantage of my experience.**  Remember that for every success there are hundreds of failures and wrong turnings, which no one puts on their resume or brags about online. **Avoid failure** by reviewing your plans with someone who has been there.
-  - **[Andrew Milne on Substack](https://milnea.substack.com).** Original essays, commentary, pictures, poetry and excerpts from larger works in progress, published every few months or so.  **Let's compare our thoughts.** You don't have to subscribe to read the latest articles, like [Anger against war](https://open.substack.com/pub/milnea/p/anger-against-war), or classic retrospectives like [How we invented the Helios Match Engine for the New York Mercantile Exchange](https://open.substack.com/pub/milnea/p/how-we-invented-the-helios-match).
-Subscriptions are free, however, and very welcome as a sign of support.
+  - **[Andrew Milne on Substack](https://milnea.substack.com).** Original essays, commentary, pictures, poetry and excerpts from larger works in progress, published every few months or so.  **Let's compare our thoughts.** You don't have to subscribe to read the latest articles, like [Anger against war](https://open.substack.com/pub/milnea/p/anger-against-war), or  [Shakespeare and AI](https://open.substack.com/pub/milnea/p/shakespeare-and-ai).
+Subscriptions are free, however, and welcome as a sign of support.
   - **[Drawing Legs on a Snake](https://drawinglegsonasnake.substack.com).** Join a collaborative writing project led by myself and former colleagues from 1QBit.
 Our goal is to create a resource for people who want to start a Sun Tzu Reading Project in their own organizations.
 We look for ways to apply *The Art of War* and other classic texts to modern conflicts in business and politics.
 New readers and writers are welcome.
 I  host the project on Substack, along with the [yubik.com strategic engineering newsletter](https://yubik.substack.com).
   - **[Andrew Milne on ResearchGate](https://www.researchgate.net/profile/Andrew-Milne-4).** Download some of my unpublished research notes.
 There are many techniques just waiting to be applied, such as using Fourier analysis to estimate Power Usage Efficiency (PUE) at a data center.
 ResearchGate requires a login now, but it's still free.
   - **[Just ask!](mailto:andrew@yubik.com)** Send me an e-mail.
 A lot of my work has not been published, and most of my NDA’s and non-competes have expired.